-Project management is designed to produce an end product that will make an impact on an organization.
-It is where knowledge, skills, experience, and processes are applied to meet the organization’s objectives.
-Projects that are new, time-bound, involve several people or teams, and require risk control need project management.
+Project management refers to how a project is designed and organized to produce an end product that will make an impact on an organization.
+It is where knowledge, skills, experience, and processes are applied to meet an organization’s objectives.
+Projects that are new, time-bound, involve multiple parties and require risk control need project management.

-Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, as well as building and construction.
+Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, and construction.

 Why is Project Management Important?

-Project management paves the way for the success of the project.
-It ensures that all professionals involved will work together and harmoniously to deliver results that translate to a positive return on investments.
+Project management paves the way for the success of a project.
+It ensures that all professionals involved will work harmoniously to deliver results that translate to a positive return on investment.
 Without formal management, several problems may occur.
 They include a lack of teamwork, unclear objectives, inadequate resources, poor quality, and delayed deliverables.

 What is a Project Manager?

 As they always say, “If you fail to plan, you plan to fail.”
-Planning is crucial in any project as it sets the tone on how the entire process will look like.
+Planning is crucial in any project, as it sets the tone on what the entire process will look like.
 Project managers define the scope of the project and identify the resources available.
 They also set realistic deadlines and define the roles of each member of the team.